Farooq Qaiser

 Farooq Qaiser (Punjabi, فاروق قیصر; 31 October 1945 - 14 May 2021) was a Pakistani artist, newspaper columnist, TV show director, puppeteer, script writer, and voice actor.

-He was known as the creator of the fictional puppet character Uncle Sargam, introduced in 1976 in children's television show Kaliyan.
+He was known as the creator of the puppet characters Uncle Sargam and Masi Museebtay, introduced in 1976 in children's television show Kaliyan.
 Farooq was also a cartoonist, newspaper columnist and wrote for the newspaper Daily Nai Baat in Lahore and under the pen name "Meethay Karelay" (English: "Sweet bitter gourd").

 Early life and education

 Farooq Qaiser was born on 31 October 1945 in a Muslim family in Sialkot, Punjab.
 He spent his early childhood in Peshawar and Kohat, Khyber Pakhtunkhwa.
 In 1970, he graduated with a Bachelor of Arts degree in Fine Arts from the National College of Arts (NCA), Lahore.
 In 1976, he received a master's degree in Graphic Arts from Bucharest, Romania, and also trained for puppetry there.
 He also received his master's degree in Mass Communication in 1999 from the University of Southern California, School for Communication and Journalism, United States.